microsoftgraph/msgraph-training-aspnetmvcapp/Lab.md

 }
 ```

-Restart the server and go through the sign-in process.
+Start the server and go through the sign-in process.
 You should end up back on the home page, but the UI should change to indicate that you are signed-in.

 ![A screenshot of the home page after signing in](/Images/add-aad-auth-01.png)

 Click the user avatar in the top right corner to access the **Sign Out** link.
 Clicking **Sign Out** resets the session and returns you to the home page.

+>Note: If you have difficulty with making the labs work it is more than likely that you're having issues with the user cache.
+Please try clearing your browser cache and/or creating a private or guest session.

 ![A screenshot of the dropdown menu with the Sign Out link](/Images/add-aad-auth-02.png)